Import and preferential origin

 3 min read

-Do you import products or parts of end products from a country that has a trade arrangement with the EU?
-And do you not want import duties to be levied on these products?
-An important part of this import process is preferential origin.
+Do you import products or parts from a country that has a trade arrangement with the EU?
+And do you not want to pay import duties?
+Then your import goods must meet the rules of preferential origin.
 Find out more.

 What is a trade agreement?